discipl/core/README.md

-## Discipl Core api
+## Discipl Core API

 For the WHY and HOW of Discipl Core: see http://discipl.org and presentation in the docs folder (as presented on a first open source ecosystem meetup).

-Below you can find the description of the common interface implemented by discipl core bindings:
+Below you can find the description of the common interface implemented by discipl core connectors:

-  - dclocal : simply stores claims (and attestations) locally in an array tied to a DID
+  - local : simply stores claims (and attestations) locally in an array tied to a DID.
+Note that this is currently not encrypted.
-  - dciota  : stores claims (and attestations) in public IOTA MAM channels (on the distributed IOTA tangle) tied to a DID
+  - iota  : stores claims (and attestations) in public IOTA MAM channels (on the distributed IOTA tangle) that are tied to a DID

+The following connectors will be added soon:

+  - blockchain
+  - ethereum
+  - trustchain : see tribler.org

+Other connectors may be included in near future:

+ - rchain
+ - leopardledger
+ - forus
+ - irma
+ - sovrin
+ - secure scuttlebutt
+ - ...

 Note this library is in early development.
 Do not use in production.